GrumpyOldTroll/chromium_fork/README.md

 Like the Patch Application Failure case, this will generally require checking in a change, usually to multicast-base, and then rebasing to get back to this point.

-However, in this case there might be an intermediate build that you can use to check your changes incrementally and quickly, before trying to troubleshoot the patch, and this can save time in fixing the issue.
+However, unlike the patch failure, in this case there might be an intermediate build that you can use to check your changes incrementally and more quickly, before trying to troubleshoot the patch, and this can save time in fixing the issue.

-If you want to make local edits before beginning the rebase process to do quick checks about what it takes to fix compiling, it's strongly encouraged to capture the snapshot you're making the changes against by making a local commit before doing anything:
+If you want to make local edits before beginning the rebase process to do quick checks about what it takes to fix compiling, it's strongly encouraged to capture the snapshot you're making the changes against by making a local commit to a local branch before doing anything:

 ~~~
 git switch -c experimental-fixing-branch